EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 ### Model Evaluation and Validation
-To test my final model, I tried some test data and compared the predicted outputs with labels.(see source code in 'capstone.ipynb')
+To test my final model, I tried some test data and compared the predicted outputs with labels.(see the source code in 'capstone.ipynb')
 The part of results are as follows:
 |Index|Prediction|Real|
 |:--------:|:--------:|:--------:|